Torque is a lightweight meta-assembler that provides tools to write programs for any processor architecture.

 Overview

-Torque was created as an alternative to proprietary assemblers, and in particular as an alternative to assemblers for embedded platforms which can be clunky, bloated, poorly documented, and overly restrictive.
+Torque was created as a small, powerful, and flexible alternative to proprietary assemblers, and in particular as an alternative to assemblers for proprietary embedded platforms, which can often be clunky, bloated, poorly documented, and overly restrictive.

 Installation